SUSTAINING THE ARTS IN FRISCO

 Frisco is currently recognized as “The Best Place to Raise an Athlete”, but did you know that more than 70% of our high school students are involved in fine arts?
 We are training a large community of musicians, dancers, singers, actors, visual artists, filmmakers, and more, but do they feel celebrated in our community?
 Where do our adult creatives go to share their talent and passion with others?
 Can Frisco become more well-rounded and known as a destination for the arts?

-These are all important questions that Frisco Association for the Arts (Frisco Arts) asks as the collective voice of the arts community and the leading change agent for the arts in Frisco.
-Formed as a nonprofit in 1996 by city and business leaders, our diverse members are arts advocates who believe in the power of the arts to unify, inspire, and sustain a great city.
+These are all important questions that Frisco Arts asks as the collective voice of the arts community and the leading change agent for the arts in Frisco.
+Formed as a nonprofit in 1996 by city and business leaders, we are arts advocates who believe in the power of the arts to unify, inspire, and sustain a great city.

 Some people claim that the arts are just for the elite, or that they don’t have a creative bone in their body.
 Nothing could be further from the truth!
 As Picasso once said, “Every child is an artist.
 The problem is how to remain an artist once we grow up.”
 We are all born to be creative, and nurturing our inner artist is not only healthy for each individual, it’s beneficial for the collective whole.
 When the arts thrives in a community, the quality of life improves for all citizens, and there is a vibrancy that is unmatched.